Today, there are three kinds of people: the haves, the have-nots, and the have-not-paid-for-what-they-haves. — Earl Wilson

 So today, consider your spending.
 Are you in the habit of buying money?
 Do you buy money for needs or wants?
 What would it look like to break that cycle?

-King of kings, I know that chasing down the want for more will only bring more stress.
+King of Kings, I know that chasing down the want for more only brings more stress.
 Today, Lord, as I ponder Your Word, I ask that You would turn my feet in the direction of Your Kingdom—a chase of eternal treasure.
 Direct me in the ways of eternal living!
 Amen.

 Taken from Pete’s series Finding Freedom in Your Finances.